iambibhas/open-chat/README.md

 Now you should be able to chat with video with the other person.

-To stop the server, just go back to terminal and press `Ctrl+C`.
+To stop the server, just go back to terminal and press `Ctrl + c`.